Innovation and Design

 A multifaceted approach to innovation

-Innovation and Design uses a wide range of design methods to translate ideas and possibilities and open the door to innovative thinking.
+The team uses a wide range of design methods to translate ideas and open the door to innovative thinking.
 Strategies include but are not limited to:

 - Ethnographic and observational techniques